BMI Calculator

 Assumptions and how to use this calculator

-- Healthy weight range is calculated using a BMI range of 18.5 to 24.9 for your entered height.
+• Healthy weight range is calculated as the weight range that corresponds to a BMI of 18.5–24.9 for your entered height.

-- Results may be less accurate for very muscular people, pregnant women, or those with certain medical conditions.
+• Results may be less accurate for very muscular individuals, older adults, pregnant women, or certain ethnic groups.

-- Use the result as a starting point for discussion with a qualified health professional, not as a final diagnosis.
+• This is a screening tool only.
+Use the result as a starting point for discussion with a qualified health professional.

 Common questions